uschiLaa/spinebil/cran-comments.md

-This version fixes issues noted in manual CRAN checks.
+This version fixes issues noted in manual and most recent automated CRAN checks.

+* Code examples run time has been further reduced.
 * DESCRIPTION file includes a citation
 * %>% has been replaced with |>, which fixes the concern about function return value
 * interactive() is not used any more - examples have been shortened so that all can run